-23. Laundry
+19. Laundry

-School uniform, casual clothes and all underwear are washed daily in the college laundry.
-Laundry bins are placed in the corridor where you can put your dirty laundry either at night or before 8.00am.
+The college provides a daily laundry service which is included in the fees.
+School uniform, casual clothes and all underwear are washed in the college laundry.
+Laundry bins are placed in dorms where you can put your dirty laundry either at night or before 8.00am.

-You may wish to bring small net laundry bags with you which are useful for keeping small items of laundry together.
+We ask that you bring 3/4 small/medium size net laundry bags with you which are useful for keeping items of laundry together.
+Please make sure your name is on the net bags.